PikaFr/insatllation-paquets-debian/README.md

-# insatllation-paquets-debian
+# How to use ?
-Automatically installs the main debian 12 packages
+For download and excute the script, you have to